VxMxPx/mysli/bin/mysli.token/doc/README.md

-# Mysli Web Token
+# Mysli Token

 ## Introduction

-Token library.
-Will keep tokens in JSON files.
+Token library, keep tokens in JSON files.

 ## License

-The Mysli Web Token is licensed under the GPL-3.0 or later.
+The Mysli Token is licensed under the GPL-3.0 or later.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by